 3.1 NHS Lanarkshire, new Monklands Hospital, GoBike response

 Item 1.1 in Digest 71 highlighted the consultation on the location for the proposed new Monklands Hospital, which closed on 18 October.
-Of the 3 possible sites GoBike favours the Easter Moffat site, shown above and here’s our submission of 16 October explaining why.
+Of the 3 possible sites GoBike favours the Wester Moffat site, shown above and here’s our submission of 16 October explaining why.
 This site is definitely the best for active travel and public transport for the nearby population.

 Here’s the acknowledgement that we received on 20 October: